 Rise of data-driven decision making

-Another advantage that industry analysts is that one of their important value propositions is answering custom questions from corporates about their tech procurement.
+Another advantage of industry analysts is that one of their important value propositions is answering custom questions from corporates about their tech procurement.
 Vendors are willing to pay to influence those answers.
-Answering individual customers is a service business which is slow to scale for new entrants unless they find more innovative ways of delivering customized insights.
+Answering individual customers is a service business that is slow to scale for new entrants unless they find more innovative ways of delivering customized insights.